GSAK (Geocaching Swiss Army Knife)

 ELSE

-PAUSE Msg="No waypoints in filter, action cancelled"
+PAUSE Msg="No waypoints in filter, action canceled"

 ENDIF